qx57/tdo-example-java/README.md

-# Example for TDO usage in TypeScript tests
+# Example for TDO usage in Java/TestNG tests

 ## Requirements